Beltane: How to Celebrate the Ancient Celtic Fire Festival

 To Beldine, i.e. Beltine, viz., a favouring fire.
 For the druids used to make two fires with great incantations, and to drive the cattle between them against the plagues, every year.
 Or to Beldin, viz., Bel the name of an idol.
 At that time the young of every neat were placed in the possession of Bel.

-In Scottish and Irish traditions, it was believed that the fae were especially active on Beltane night and offerings were sometimes left at sacred wells, thresholds, or under hawthorn trees to honor or appease these unpredictable spirits, and protective charms were used to ward off mischief.
-These beliefs layered spiritual meaning atop the festival’s agricultural roots and continue to influence modern pagan Beltane celebrations, where fae folklore plays a prominent role.
+In Scottish and Irish traditions, it was believed that the fae were especially active on Beltane night.
+Offerings were sometimes left at sacred wells, thresholds, or under hawthorn trees (traditionally associated with entrances to the Otherworld) to honor or appease these unpredictable spirits and protective charms were used to ward off mischief.

 How May Day and Beltane Became Intertwined